Dragnipur/tiny-angular-wordcloud/README.md

 ```

 ##### width - *required*
-the width of the wordcloud as a number of pixels. (in the future percentages will be supported)
+the width of the wordcloud as a number of pixels.
 ```sh
 <tang-cloud width="500"></tang-cloud>
 ```

 ##### height - *required*
-the height of the wordcloud as a number of pixels. (in the future percentages will be supported)
+the height of the wordcloud as a number of pixels.
 ```sh
 <tang-cloud height="500"></tang-cloud>
 ```